captbaritone/grats/website/docs/02-usage/index.md

 ## Extract your schema

 Use the Grats CLI to extract your schema from your TypeScript code.
-You'll need to run this step afer every change to your TypeScript code that affects your schema.
+You'll need to run this step after every change to your TypeScript code that affects your schema.

 :::caution
 Grats uses your TypeScript config to for its [configuration](./02-configuration.md) and to know which files to scan, so ensure your project has a `tsconfig.json` file defined.